tkodimac/power_memory_java/README.md

 #### Colour Scheme
 The Memory Word Game features a color scheme designed to provide a visually appealing and engaging experience for players.

-- **Blue (#2196F3)**: The primary color used for the header and footer, creating a vibrant and inviting atmosphere for players.
+- **Blue (#61adec)**: The primary color used for the header and footer, creating a vibrant and inviting atmosphere for players.
-- **Grey (#f4f4f4)**: The background color that complements the overall game layout, providing a neutral and calming backdrop.
+- **Grey (#c1b8b896)**: The background color complements the overall game layout, providing a neutral and calming backdrop.
-- **Black (#000)**: Used for text and header elements, offering a clear and legible contrast against the background.
+- **Black (#252323)**: Used for text and header elements, offering a clear and legible contrast against the background.
 - **White (#fff)**: Utilized for text in the header and footer, ensuring visibility and readability against the blue background.

 #### Typography